-Victor teaches courses in financial and management accounting in undergraduate, graduate, and executive programs.
+Victor teaches courses in financial accounting, management accounting, judgment and decision making, and experimental research methods in undergraduate, graduate, and executive programs.

-His research is focused on how economic incentives, cognitive processes and the social environment affect the way in which individuals produce and use accounting information.
-He has published in journals such as The Accounting Review, Journal of Accounting Research, Accounting Organizations & Society, Management Accounting Research, Behavioral Research in Accounting, European Accounting Review, Accounting and Business Research, British Journal of Management and Journal of Business Ethics.
+In his research, he investigates how economic, cognitive, and social factors interact to determine how individuals produce and use accounting information.
+He has published in journals such as The Accounting Review, Journal of Accounting Research, Accounting Organizations & Society, Management Accounting Research, Behavioral Research in Accounting, European Accounting Review, Accounting and Business Research and Journal of Business Ethics.

-Victor is a member of the editorial boards of Accounting Organizations & Society, Accounting and Business Research, Behavioral Research in Accounting, Journal of Management Accounting Research, and Management Accounting Research, and associate editor of the European Accounting Review.
-He is also coordinator of the European Network for Experimental Accounting Research (ENEAR).
+Victor is associate editor of the European Accounting Review and serves on the editorial board of several academic journals including Accounting Organizations & Society, Accounting and Business Research, Behavioral Research in Accounting, Journal of Management Accounting Research, and Management Accounting Research.
+He is also the coordinator of the European Network for Experimental Accounting Research (ENEAR).